IAmAbszol/Youtube-Uploading-Script/README.txt

 Running
 -------
+Copy rename.bash into the directory you are operating on.
+Launch using 'bash rename.bash .'
+Run 'bash YoutubeUploader.bash DIRECTORY PLAYLIST_NAME'

+Then it should be all set, just it will sleep for 3 minutes.
+You may change this, it just helps keep order on youtube.

 The script is primarily used to upload videos in bulk, feel free to change the source code depending on what you require.